maclunar/bookmarks_app/README.md

 ### Users
 User accounts can be created.
-Bookmarks are not yet linked to users.
+Bookmarks are now linked to users.
+User can see all the bookmarks, however, he can edit and delete only his own.

 ### Simple navigation
 Navigation is streamlined and minimalistic.